 People with serious or advanced illness often experience increases in symptoms coupled with a decrease in function.
-Traditional life-prolonging or curative care often does not meet a person's range of needs as illness progresses and/or people near the end of life.
-Palliative care, as defined by the National Consensus Project, "focuses on expert assessment and management of [symptoms including] pain...assessment and support of caregiver needs, and coordination of care [attending] to the physical, functional, psychological, practical, and spiritual consequences of a serious illness.
+Traditional life-prolonging or curative care often does not meet a person's range of needs as illness progresses.
+Palliative care, as defined by the National Consensus Project, "focuses on expert assessment and management of...symptoms, assessment and support of caregiver needs, and coordination of care [attending] to the physical, functional, psychological, practical, and spiritual consequences of a serious illness.
 It is a person- and family-centered approach to care, providing people living with serious illness relief from the symptoms and stress of an illness."
 Provision of palliative care consistently shows improved outcomes for patients in both in- and out-patient settings.
+However, many patients who would benefit from palliative care do not receive this service.
+Access issues stemming from lack of workforce, lack of referrals, and lack of a sustainable business model contribute to low utilization rates.

-While palliative care grew out of the hospice movement, palliative care is distinct from hospice care and applicable to a wider population of people.
+While palliative care grew out of the hospice movement, palliative care is distinct from hospice care and applicable to a wider population.
 Palliative care can be offered alongside curative treatment at any age or stage of illness and can address many unmet patient needs.